rapydo/develop/README.md

-## description

 Hello user,

-these repo is quick `python` command line tool that tries to make automatic all the steps we needed for developing and releasing the `RAPyDo framework`.
+this repo is a quick `python` command line tool that tries to make automatic all the steps we needed for developing and releasing the `RAPyDo framework`.

 ## documentation